HCALRunControl/RunInfoDiffer/README.md

 This is used by the web interface to request specific diffs without regard for when they happended.

-To run the Bot a tunnel must be made to cmsusr:
+To run the Bot a tunnel must be made to cmsusr.
+To run as daqowner you must use sudo to run the command in a new shell.
+These are accomplished by the following:

 ```
 ssh -f -ND 1080 <your_cmsusr_username>@cmsusr
-nohup python -u DifferBot.py > BotLog.txt &
+sudo -u daqowner sh -c 'nohup python -u DifferBot.py > BotLog.txt &'
 ```